CleverStack/angular-seed/README.md

 #### Known Issues
 1. Sometimes the components folder doesn't get populated after setup raising weird erros in the browser.
 Calling `$ bower i` solves this issue.

 2. EPEERINVALID after `npm i` or `npm run-script setup`.
 A recent update in Karma brought dependency management problems.
-We recommend to swipe karma out completely (and all globally installed plugins) and re install by running `npm run-script setup`.
+We recommend to wipe `karma` out completely (and all globally installed plugins) and re install by running `npm run-script setup`.
+[Read more here](https://github.com/karma-runner/karma/issues/483)

 3. `npm run-script setup` gives EACCESS error.
 Try running it with `sudo`.